louisfb01/best_AI_papers_2022/README.md

 >"Science cannot tell us what we ought to do, only what we can do."<br/>- Jean-Paul Sartre, Being and Nothingness

-Here is a work in progress of the most interesting research papers for 2022.
-In short, it is curated list of the latest breakthroughs in AI and Data Science by release date with a clear video explanation, link to a more in-depth article, and code (if applicable).
+Here's curated list of the latest breakthroughs in AI and Data Science by release date with a clear video explanation, link to a more in-depth article, and code (if applicable).
 Enjoy the read!

-**The complete reference to each paper is listed at the end of this repository.** *Star this repository to stay up to date!* ⭐️
+**The complete reference to each paper is listed at the end of this repository.** *Star this repository to stay up to date and stay tuned for next year!* ⭐️

 Maintainer: [louisfb01](https://github.com/louisfb01)